Anas-Allaham/LUDO/README.md

 ## Game Instructions

 1. Each player takes turns rolling the dice.
-2. Choose a stone to move based on the dice roll.
+2. Choose a pawn to move based on the dice roll.
 3. Stones move clockwise on the board, following the Ludo rules.
 4. Capture opponent stones by landing on their position.
-5. Move all your stones to the target to win the game.
+5. Move all your stones to the target to win the level.

 ## Customization